aws/language-server-runtimes/README.md

 The following steps outline how to enable encrypted credentials:

 1. Create a random 256 bit (32 byte) encryption key.
 2. Pass the `--set-credentials-encryption-key` command line argument to the server process at launch.
-This will signal to the server that the client wants to enable encryption and will wait for the encryption options.
+This will signal to the server that the client wants to enable encryption and will wait for the encryption options during the next 5 seconds.
 3. Immediately send a JSON blob over `stdin` with the information in the script below, followed by the new line `/n` character, which will signal the end of transmission to the runtime.
 If LSP initialization continues, encryption options have been validated and saved.
-In case of errors or unsupported parameters, the runtime process will exit.
+If the client fails to send encryption options during the first 5 seconds or the JSON object is invalid, the process will exit with status code 10.

 ```json
 {